2019 South Carolina State Bulldogs football team

 The 2019 South Carolina State Bulldogs football team represented South Carolina State University in the 2019 NCAA Division I FCS football season.
-They were led by 18th-year head coach Oliver Pough who became the program’s all-time winningest coach during the season, surpassing former Head Coach Willie Jeffries.
+They were led by 18th-year head coach Oliver Pough who became the program's all-time winningest coach during the season, surpassing former head coach Willie Jeffries.
 The Bulldogs played their home games at Oliver C. Dawson Stadium.
 They are a member of the Mid-Eastern Athletic Conference (MEAC).

 S.C.
 State was awarded the MEAC Co-Championship together with the North Carolina A&T Aggies.

-Both teams finished with 8–3 overall records and 6-2 within the MEAC, however due to Florida A&M being ineligible for postseason play, and by virtue of North Carolina A&T’s victory over South Carolina State, the Aggies received the MEAC’s bid to the Celebration Bowl.
+Both teams finished with 8–3 overall records and 6–2 within the MEAC, however due to Florida A&M being ineligible for postseason play, and by virtue of North Carolina A&T's victory over South Carolina State, the Aggies received the MEAC's bid to the Celebration Bowl.
 As a “bubble team” in consideration for the 2019 FCS Playoffs S.C.
 State was not chosen, thus ending their season.

-Previous season

-The Bulldogs finished the 2018 season 5–6, 4–3 in MEAC play to finish in a tie for fourth place.